w3c/dpv/README.md

 - [United States of America (USA)](https://w3id.org/dpv/legal/usa)

 ### Other Resources
 The [NACE Taxonomy serialised in RDFS](https://w3id.org/dpv/dpv-nace) provides a serialisation of the NACE v2 taxonomy in RDFS for use with DPV terms.
-Since then, NACE v3 has been published with an updated taxonomy.
-The DPVCG is looking into whether the NACE v3 should be similarly provided.
+Since then, NACE v2.1 has been published by the EU Commission.
+The DPVCG has decided to retire/not provide an alternative serialisation of NACE as it provided no significant benefit and the best practice for using NACE is to always utilise the official authoritative version.

 ## Guides
 - The [Primer](https://w3id.org/dpv/primer) is an introductory document for newcomers to understand the DPV and its concepts.
 A [2 Page Short Primer](https://w3id.org/dpv/primer/short) provides a succint introduction to the DPV.